 Conference and workshop program

-HCBSS occasionally entertians proposals from scholars at Stanford or other institutions to organize and host academic events at Stanford, for which the Center can provide facilities, staff support, and limited funding.
+HCBSS occasionally entertains proposals from scholars at Stanford or other institutions to organize and host academic events at Stanford, for which the Center can provide facilities, staff support, and limited funding.

-Inquires should be directoed to the Ho Center for Buddhist studies, Building 70, Room 71E, Mian Quad, Stanford University, CA 94305.
-E-mail: email@example.com.
+Inquires should be directed to the Ho Center for Buddhist studies, Building 70, Room 71E, Mian Quad, Stanford University, CA 94305.
+E-mail: firstname.lastname@example.org.

 Doctoral fellows program